Lucas Babin

-Lucas Edwin Babin (born July 30, 1979) is an American attorney, actor, and fashion model who has served as district attorney of Tyler County, Texas since 2019.
+Lucas Edwin Babin (born July 30, 1979) is an American attorney, actor, and fashion model who served as district attorney of Tyler County, Texas from 2019 to 2026.
 As an actor, Babin was noted for playing Spider in School of Rock (2003).

 Early life and education

 Babin was born on July 30, 1979, in Beaumont, Texas.
 Babin is the son of Republican Congressman Brian Babin and the brother of former U.S. Navy SEAL officer and Extreme Ownership author, Leif Babin.

 He earned a Bachelor of Arts degree from Sam Houston State University and a Juris Doctor from the University of Houston Law School.

 Acting and modeling career

 He is known for playing Spider in the Paramount Pictures film, School of Rock, and has appeared in worldwide advertisements for Gucci, Versace, Versace Jeans Couture, CK, Calvin Klein, Roberto Cavalli, Just Cavalli, GAP, Louis Vuitton, and other top fashion brands.

 Babin is the only American to star in a Brazilian telenovela, appearing in 67 episodes of the series América, on the Globo Network.
 He speaks Portuguese fluently.
 Babin was Paris Hilton's love interest in the music video "Stars Are Blind", as well as the knight in shining armor and boyfriend of Alanis Morissette in the 2002 music video for "Precious Illusions".